 Orientation activities take place in the week or two leading up to the start of classes in early September and will allow you to meet your new classmates and get oriented to the university and its resources.
 Visit the CIE’s website for more information about orientation activities.

 CIE’s iConnect Mentorship Program connects globally-minded University of Toronto undergraduate and graduate students.
 Visit the CIE website to find out more and to register for the program.

 Dean’s Scholarship for International Students

 Bloomberg Nursing attracts top students from around the globe and the faculty recognizes what international students undertake in moving to another country to study.
-With that in mind, the faculty has created three new Dean’s Scholarships that honour the achievements of one undergraduate, one MN/NP and one PhD international student beginning in fall 2013.
+With that in mind, the faculty has created three new Dean’s Scholarships that honour the achievements of one undergraduate, one MN/NP and one PhD international student.